An application is fundamentally shaped by its navigation.

-For a small, flat collection of like objects, consider Master-Detail navigation.
-Master-Detail is implemented with a list on the left and a detail panel on the right.
-The Master list shows key information for each item, the detail panel shows in-depth information and options.
+For a small, flat collection of like objects, consider List-Detail navigation, implemented with a list on the left and a detail panel on the right.
+The list shows key information for each item.
+The detail panel shows in-depth information and options.

 - Scheduled, In-progress, Done